 Do you make a dash for the TV whenever Virat Kohli or Sachin Tendulkar is on?
 Are you looking out for them on the playing field, or in an ad, drinking Boost or any popular drink?
-Do you see way too much of the cricketers off the field and not enough on the field?
+Do you see way too many of the cricketers off the field and not enough on the field?
 Or does all this really matter?

 The reverence that most Indians have for cricket goes well afar the fact that they enjoy the game itself.
 Cricket has become a metaphor for recreation, religion, and even politics.
-But beyond all, Indian Diaspora around the world tunes in to follow their favorite cricketers.
+But beyond all, the Indian Diaspora around the world tunes in to follow their favourite cricketers.
 These cricket celebrities hold more appeal for some Indians than many Bollywood stars.
 But does this validate the cricketers endorsing a multitude of products, simply because they can count on their fans watching?

 Doubling up as Brand Ambassadors